matrix-org/matrix.org/content/blog/2018/01/2018-01-29-status-partners-up-with-new-vector-fueling-decentralised-comms-and-the-matrix-ecosystem.md

 * Bundling up Status DApps as Matrix Widgets
 * Exposing Matrix Widgets into Status
 * Supporting Olm/Megolm such that it could be used for E2E encryption in Status
-* Collaboration on the decentralised reputation systems needed to combat abuse in both Matrix &amp; Ethereum
+* Collaboration on the decentralised reputation systems needed to combat abuse in both Matrix & Ethereum
 * Utilize the <a href="https://status.im/whitepaper.pdf">Status Network token</a> within Riot.im by enabling crypto assets.
 * ...and more!